 We provided appropriate information incl. uncertainties, referring to evaluations by López-Moreno et al. (2020).
+See now L178-193.

 P7 L190-194: Can a table be provided to understand the number of SMP measurements by date and site for quick reference?
 Is not clear in text where and when the data points come from.